Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly guides to use list_usage_limit_entities first to confirm the target, providing clear context for use.
-Does not mention when not to use, but the guidance is helpful.
+The description explicitly advises using 'list_usage_limit_entities' to confirm the target first, providing clear context and a prerequisite step.
+It does not mention when not to use, but the guidance is sufficient for a destructive tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.